-She enjoys a significant opera, concert, chamber music and recital career of over thirty-five years appearing on four continents with nearly every great opera house and orchestra.
-She has been a guest artist at the Metropolitan Opera in leading roles since 1989.
+With fifty operatic roles performed, Susanne retired from the opera stage in August 2022.
+She had a significant opera career of forty-two years appearing on four continents with nearly every great opera house and orchestra.
+She was a guest artist at the Metropolitan Opera in leading roles from 1989-2016.

 Her extensive discography includes over 25 CDs of opera and oratorio.
 She produced a recording of songs by American opera composer Carlisle Floyd on Roven through Naxos.
 This project was funded by her successful Kickstarter campaign.
 She has recorded two other recitals she also performs in concert: The Eternal Feminine, a recital of music by women composers (Koch International Classics) which includes the premiere of Libby Larsen’s Love After 1950 with her long-time pianist, Craig Rutenberg; and her personal favorite, Wayfaring Stranger – a collection of international folksongs arranged for voice and guitar with Grammy Award-winning Sharon Isbin.
 She also received a Grammy nomination for her work as Colombina in Busoni’s Arlecchino.
 She is on the recent releases of Jake Heggie’s Dead Man Walking and Plump Jack by Gordon Getty.
 Susanne appears on DVDs of Les Contes d’Hoffmann (Opéra de Paris), Don Giovanni (La Scala), and Grammy nominated The First Emperor by Tan Dun (Metropolitan Opera), and Ariadne auf Naxos (Metropolitan Opera).
 She has appeared numerous times on PBS as part of the Live from Lincoln Center and Live from the Met programs and the Met Cinema broadcast.